Meet the Composer: Hildegard von Bingen

 Introduction: Composers write music, just like authors write books.
 In the Class Notes “Meet the Composer” series, we will learn a little bit about the achievements, backstory, and influences of a variety of composers.
 Get ready to learn about these influential composers and listen to some of their music.

-Free Download: Printable Lesson Plan and Visual Aids: Hildegard von Bingen
+Download This Free Printable Lesson Plan and Visual Aid Packet: Hildegard von Bingen

 BACKGROUND